25 Ways to Give the Gift of Preparedness

 #2.
 Tasers and Stun Guns: This little stun gun packs a lot of power into a pretty pink case that will easily fit into a purse.
 This one is heavy duty and combines a flashlight with a taser – it would be good for a car glovebox or beside the bed.
 Look for a voltage of above a million or the only effect it will have is irritation.
 You want this to drop an attacker in his tracks.
 Again, with life-saving items like these, don’t go bargain-basement shopping.
 Look for quality.
 Both of the ones suggested here can be recharged.

 #3.
 Keychain defense item: Here’s another great stocking stuffer.
 These items can be slipped over your fingers when you feel uncomfortable and provide sharp points for striking an attacker.
-You can find then in a cute kitty design or a ferociously adorable bulldog design.
+My daughters love this cute kitty design.

 #4.
 Shooting lessons: Do you have a family member who is interested in guns?
 Nurture the interest with some lessons from a good firearms instructor at the local range.